CharCoding/Jibberish/README.md

 # Jibberish
 Convert text or script into JavaScript gibberish

+Disclaimer: it doesn't work with Chrome!
+Try Firefox instead.

 This is a JavaScript obfuscation program, inspired by [JSF*ck](http://jsfuck.com/) and [Hieroglyphy](http://patriciopalladino.com/files/hieroglyphy/).

 It uses a bigger set of characters (21 chars), but it get the stuff done a lot quicker.